zbyju/obsidian/1. Fleeting notes/Red book.md

 Expression E is RT if for all programs pp, all occurences of e in p can be replaced by the result of evaluating e without affecting the meaning of p.

-A function is pure if the expression f(x) is RT for all RT x.
+A function is pure if the expression f(x) is RT for all x that are RT.